Stock gains power higher Berkshire profit, Buffett presses on with stock buybacks

 “Broadly speaking, results were generally in line” with expectations, said Cathy Seifert, an analyst at CFRA Research.

-She said the negative impact of the coronavirus pandemic was offset by “decent top-line growth” in Berkshire’s commercial lines and reinsurance businesses, and cost-cutting at the BNSF railroad.
+She said the negative impact of the coronavirus pandemic was offset by “decent top-line growth” in Berkshire’s commercial lines and reinsurance businesses, and cost-cutting at the BNSF railroad, which shed 5,600 jobs last year.

 Berkshire’s shares trailed the broader market significantly in 2019 and 2020, though they have outperformed in 2021.
 Its stock buybacks dwarfed Berkshire’s old record $5 billion from 2019.